xfixxy3939/fewer-stealer/README.md

 - ✅ Telegram Data Extraction
 - ✅ Wallets: Supports 62 of the most popular crypto wallets.

-#### 🛡️ Additional
+## 🛡️ Additional

-- ❗️Validates a found discord token and then sends it to your discord webhook
+- ❗️ Validates a found discord token and then sends it to your discord webhook
-- ❗️Automatic obfuscation when building
+- ❗️ Automatic obfuscation when building
 - ❗️ FUD 0/66
 - ❗️ Source is highly obfuscated
 - ❗️ Sends all files to your discord webhook